 “Inner Telescope” by Eduardo Kac created with astronaut Thomas Pesquet aboard International Space Station on February 18, 2017.
 Exhibited at UN Church Center May 17.
 2017.
 Details here

 ART AND CONVERSATION

 A VIEW FROM THE CLOUD Interactive Salon of Art and Conversation took place on 17 May 2017 at the United Nations Church Center, 777 UN Plaza.
-It was a featured program of Creative Tech Week, NYC.

 The salon and artworks were introduced by Nina Colosi, Founder of Streaming Museum and co-producer of A View From The Cloud.
 The 3-hour program of four conversations that took place within a setting of art was moderated by co-producer Shamina de Gonzaga, Executive Director of World Council of Peoples for the United Nations.

 The program began with a single screen version of “Exit”, 2008 -2015.
 The work is composed of a series of immersive animated maps generated by data that investigate human migrations today and their leading causes, including the impacts of climate change.
 Created by Diller Scofidio + Renfro with Laura Kurgan; Mark Hansen & Ben Rubin in collaboration with Robert Gerard Pietrusko, Stewart Smith.
 Commissioned by the Cartier Foundation for contemporary art, Paris.
 Based on an idea of French philosopher Paul Virilio.
 Details here

 “Inverso Mundus” 2015 (World Upside Down) by AES+F, reflects on political, economic, social questions and whether we’re living in the media’s virtual world or the real world.
 Details here